- Craig eulogized his father in January 2006, then did the same thing for his mother in December 2008.

-- 2009: Winning a Peabody Award for the interview with Archbishop Desmond Tutu.
+- Arguably, the whole interview with Archbishop Desmond Tutu.

 - During the Paris week, Craig visited the Pont des Arts and talked about the couples-leaving-padlocks tradition, then found the padlock that Late Late Show executive producer Peter Lassally and his wife Alice left there 50 years ago.

 - At the end of Larry King's one shot stint as Geoff, he and Craig talked at the end of the show.
 Larry, who has been (rather hilariously) parodied by Craig many times, assures him that he's an excellent host.

 - After two weeks of absence, Geoff finally returns.
 He and Craig seem genuinely happy to see each other again.